Parks Victoria publishes public notices where relevant, including information regarding leases and boating and waterway activity exemptions.

 5. Regulation 95 Master must not engage in towing unless an observer is on board.

 Subject to the conditions detailed below:

-· Masters of rescue vessels are only exempt from items 1 to 5 when undertaking a rescue operation to retrieve persons in distress, provide for their initial medical or other needs and deliver them to a place of safety.
+· Masters of rescue vessels and PWC vessels are only exempt from item 1 to 5 when undertaking a rescue operation to retrieve persons in distress, provide for their initial medical or other needs and deliver them to a place of safety on shore.

-· Crew of rescue vessels involved with the event must wear a personal floatation device at all times during the event and vessels must have all prescribed safety equipment.
+· All participants involved with the event must always wear a personal floatation device during the event and vessels must have all prescribed safety equipment.

-· The above exemptions are active for Saturday 19 November 2022 from 8.30am to 5.00pm, to operators of vessels associated with the LSV VSRL Surfboat Carnival within the set aside waters, provided the stated safety controls and undertakings detailed in the application form and associated documentation are adhered to.
+· The exemptions apply provided the stated safety controls and undertakings detailed in the application form and associated documentation are adhered to.

 By order of Parks Victoria